rmoultonuw/bite-wiki/Nodes-install.n01-04.2024.sph-login0.md

 `sbatch -w sph-n01 -p 12c128g sleep10.sh`

-Note: It isn't strictly necessary a node, and it's necessary to specify the partition only if it isn't the default (as identified by the asterisk beside its name in 'sinfo' output).
+Note: It isn't strictly necessary to specify a node, and it's necessary to specify the partition only if it isn't the default (as identified by the asterisk beside its name in 'sinfo' output).